 (iv) SITE NEGATIVE POINTS (NEGATIVE 3 POINTS)

 Up to 3 points will be deducted from a site deemed to be unsuitable for housing.
 This determination recognizes a site may meet all site evaluation scoring criteria but not be suitable for housing regardless of having required zoning or local government support.

+(v) WALK SCORE (MAXIMUM 2 POINTS)

+The Agency will award up to two (2) points based on the Walk Score for the proposed site, according to www.walkscore.com.
+Points will be awarded as follows: